bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- broken clouds
+- clear sky
-- 66% humidity
+- 68% humidity
-- 5 mph wind
+- 7 mph wind

 No precipitation in the past 24 hours